 U-Cut Christmas Tree Farms in Sebastopol

-Take a horse-drawn wagon ride at Garlock Tree Farm in Sebastopol
+Take a train ride through the trees at Reindeer Ridge Christmas Tree Farm in Sebastopol.

 Unless otherwise indicated, all farms accept cash, checks, and credit cards.

 Garlock Christmas tree farm is located at 2275 Bloomfield Road on ten acres of conifer-covered countryside, where they've been growing and selling Christmas trees for over half a century.
 They offer an assortment of tree varieties, including Douglas fir, white fir, Monterey pine, Scotch pine, sequoias, and pre-cut noble firs.
 Saws and carts are available, and for an nominal extra fee they'll shake your tree free of loose needles and any creepy-crawlies that may have taken up residence in it, bundle it for easier transport, and even install a stand.
 We often get our Christmas trees at Garlock's.

 Like many area tree farms, they offer complimentary coffee and candy canes as well as free tractor-drawn wagon rides (weather permitting) around the farm.
 There's a holiday shop offering a large selection of ornaments, decor items, gift items, Christmas tree accessories, and freshly made wreaths and garlands and at the snack bar, treats like popcorn, apple fritters, breakfast burritos, hot dogs, cookies, hot chocolate, and hot apple cider are available.
 There's a picnic area on the grounds, too, in case you'd like to bring your lunch and dine al fresco.